I love my GM screen.

-For obvious reason, I can’t simply upload the entire screen — it is literally nothing but copyrighted material copied, pasted, organized, and tweaked.
+For obvious reason, I can’t simply upload or share the entire screen — it is literally nothing but copyrighted material copied, pasted, organized, and tweaked.
 What I can do, though, is let you know exactly what I’ve put on there, and where, so if you want to put together your own, you can (or at least use it as a thorough base for customizing your own version).

 First, a couple of general points.

 - The layout is done with an older version of QuarkXPress, saved as a single eight-page PDF and uploaded to my Dropbox so I can reach it from anywhere.

 - The font is Tahoma, 10-point for headers, 7-point for body text.
 That is literally the smallest I could make it before it was too hard to read (at least, while sitting on the table as a screen… now that I use it as more of a ‘book,’ the font size is a non-issue.)

 - At the moment, the pages are printed on 30-pound Ivory resume paper, though paper quality isn’t really an issue for something sitting inside a screen sleeve.